 PHM 435 Nephrology Patient Care.
 This course introduces the delivery of patient-oriented pharmaceutical care in nephrology.
 Students gain an understanding of the chronic kidney disease (CKD) public health epidemic and will be able to identify key roles for pharmacists in managing CKD.
 Students will develop skills in identifying medication-related problems via patient case discussions that simulate real patient-care issues in nephrology.
 Complications of CKD, healthcare issues, and healthcare dilemmas will be introduced via group discussion and journal club.
-(3); Prerequisites: PharmD Program P1 Year.
-Professional Elective for the Pharmacy Program.
+(3); Prerequisite: PharmD Program P1 Year.

 PHM 436 Drug Interactions.
-This professional elective will introduces students to the mechanisms of drug interactions, the tools required to interpret the drug interaction literature and will provide a series of lectures that stress the more common drug interactions observed when treating specific disease states.
+This course will introduces students to the mechanisms of drug interactions, the tools required to interpret the drug interaction literature and will provide a series of lectures that stress the more common drug interactions observed when treating specific disease states.
 The literature interpretation skills and drug interaction knowledge base acquired from this course will help students identify drug interactions, develop a patient specific recommendation to manage a drug interaction and answer drug information questions: important clinical skills for progressing through experiential education and into practice.
-(3); Prerequisites: PharmD Program P1 Year.
-Professional Elective for the Pharmacy Program.
+(3); Prerequisite: PharmD Program P1 Year.

 PHM 441 Community Medicine Management.
 Student pharmacists will learn the necessary steps to implement medication therapy management (MTM) patient care programs in the ambulatory setting.
 Course activities include discussions, literature evaluation, and MTM scenarios to prepare students to develop, implement and assess patient care programs.
 Students will be eligible to earn the national APhA MTM certification following completion of this course and their APPE rotations.
-(3); Prerequisites: PHM 225, PHM 329, NY State Intern Permit. c
+(3); Prerequisites: PHM 225, PHM 329, NY State Intern Permit.